 You can access the content in your projects in ArcGIS Online and share it with other users in your organization or with all users of ArcGIS Online.
 You will use this page to organize, access, and work with your content.

 After signing in to ArcGIS Online, go to Content.

 The Groups that you belong to are listed under the Groups tab.
 Projects in Community Analyst are listed under the Groups tab.
 The list of groups here will include the Projects you created, and those other users shared with you.
 You may invite other users to a Group you own (see Shared Projects).

 Your page should look similar to what is shown below.

-While Community Analyst content is directly accessible through projects and its Project Manager feature, the content is also available as Items within ArcGIS Online or Portal for ArcGIS.
+While Community Analyst content is directly accessible through projects and its Project Manager feature, the content is also available as Items within ArcGIS Online or ArcGIS Enterprise.
 Learn more about Items here: http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm

 Learn more about the ArcGIS geoinformation model here: https://doc.arcgis.com/en/arcgis-online/share-maps/item-details.htm